An Interview with Charles Jennings

 - Learnnovators: What would future (organizational) learning look like?

 Learnnovators: Thank you so much for sharing your valuable insights and experiences, Charles.
 It was wonderful interacting with you.
-We wish you and your team at the 70:20:10 Forum the very best!
+We wish you the very best!

 "Crystal Balling with Learnnovators" is a thought-provoking interview series that attempts to gaze into the future of e-learning.
 It comprises stimulating discussions with industry experts and product evangelists on emerging trends in the learning landscape.